 Office Water Dispenser

-Office water dispensers, like photocopiers and printers, are an office staple.
+The office water dispenser, like photocopiers and printers, is an office staple.
 There is a variety of types of water dispensers available on the market: bottled water dispensers with large water containers perched on top of the dispenser, mains fed water dispensers which filter and purify water that is fed through the mains and water boiler machines, that remove the need for a kettle.
 Most recently onto the market are atmospheric water generators, which produce filtered, drinking water from thin air.

 There are many reasons why businesses should invest in office water dispensers.
 We’re going to outline a few of the main reasons below.

 1. Water dispensers help create a happy, healthy workforce